dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 The well-known Fibonacci sequence is a sequence of numbers where each number is the sum of the two preceding numbers.
 It commonly starts from `0` and `1`, continuing with `0 1 1 2 3 5 8 13 21 ...`

-Again, we will define our base and recursive cases:
+Again, we will define the base and recursive cases:

 -   Base case: `n <= 1`
 -   Recursive case: `n > 1`